Hans Geiger: Later years

 Beginning in 1939, following the discovery of nuclear fission, Geiger became a member of the Uranium Club, the German investigation of nuclear weapons during World War II.
 The group splintered in 1942 after its members came to believe that nuclear weapons would not play a significant role in ending the war.

 Although Geiger signed a petition against the Nazi government's interference with universities, he provided no support to colleague Hans Bethe (winner of the 1967 Nobel Prize in Physics) when he was fired for being Jewish.

 Geiger endured the Battle of Berlin and subsequent Soviet occupation in April/May 1945.
-A couple of months later he moved to Potsdam, where he died on 24 September 1945.
+In June 1945, Geiger's house in Potsdam was confiscated and sealed off by the Russians.
+He was forced to move into emergency accommodation, where he died of severe, debilitating rheumatism, hunger and general exhaustion on 24 September 1945 at the age of 62.